determined-ai/determined/docs/manage/users-remote.rst

 Determined sets the username of the user to the IdP email address.
 You cannot set the username independently.

-Custom claims can be recognized and automatically linked by configuring the attribute name with the relevant field, e.g. ``agent_uid_attribute_name: "custom_uid_attribute_name"``.
+To automatically link custom claims, you can configure the attribute name with the relevant field.
+For example:

+``agent_uid_attribute_name: "custom_uid_attribute_name"``

 .. note::

-   Once this feature is enabled and an agent UID/GID is set for a user, the UID/GID can only be reset manually.
-In order to have have the UID or GID revert back to using the security.default_task.uid(gid), an admin needs to manually remove the agent UID/GID settings for that user.
+   Once this feature is enabled and an agent UID/GID is assigned to a user, it can only be reset manually.
+To revert the UID or GID back to the default value specified by ``security.default_task.uid(gid)``, an admin must manually remove the agent UID/GID settings for that user.

 Set the Groups Claim Name Option